 Prepare the Fabric

-- Round off the corners on one end of the rectangle.
+Stack the cut pieces with the batting on the bottom, muslin in the middle, and fabric on top.
+The right sides of the fabric should be together.
+Then, round off the corners on one end of the stacked rectangle.
 Leave the opposite end with squared corners.

 Quilt the Fabric

-- Starting at the folded edge, stitch along the edge, stitching as close to the edge as possible but make sure you are sewing through all of the layers.
-A guide on your sewing machine will assure that your stitching is straight.
+Starting at the folded edge, stitch as close to the edge as possible, but make sure you are sewing through all of the layers.
+Using a guide on your sewing machine will help to assure that your stitching is straight.

-- Sew all the way around the edge, backstitching at the top of the bag pouch and continuing around the flap, backstitching again when you reach the other edge of the bag, and then stitch to the fold again.
+Continue sewing around the edge, backstitching at the top of the pouch.
+Sew around the flap, backstitching again when you reach the other edge of the pouch, and then stitch to the folded edge.